What Is Hemp?

 10 Ways to Eat Hemp

 There are numerous opportunities to get more hemp into your diet.
-Here are 10 simple ways to incorporate seeds, milk, and oil into your daily recipes.
+Here are 10 simple ways to incorporate the light, nutty flavor of hemp seeds, milk, and oil into your daily recipes.

 - Blend seeds into a smoothie with berries, milk of choice and a splash of maple syrup.
 Save a few seeds to sprinkle over the top.